EriBloo/laravel-model-snapshots/README.md

 This package allows creating snapshots of models.

-While a typical approach of adding a `version` column is often enough when there is a need of versioning models, it may lead to unnecessary cluttering of tables.
-This package tries to mitigate those issues by storing snapshots in separate table.
+While a typical approach of adding a version column is often enough when there is a need of versioning models, this package stores snapshots in dedicated table.
+This provides better control over snapshotting process and keeps your tables clean.

 Package provides simple function for storing model snapshot: